Skip to content

 Epilepsy is a series of chronic, recurring fits.
 The fits are caused by abnormal brain activity.
 All animals react differently, some can even sense when they’re about to fit.
 In most cases, a fit occurs when the animal is resting.
 They will rapidly shake and may lose control of their bladder.

 If you think your dog has had a fit, you should visit the vet immediately.
 Your pet may be given tablets to control and reduce the fits.
-It is rare for the fits to stop completely, but your dog will still be able to have a good quality of life.
+It's rare for the fits to stop completely, but your dog will still be able to have a good quality of life.
 With treatment, the lifespan of your dog will not be affected.

 How long do Golden Retrievers live?